kestrelite/diplomaSE/README.md

 # diplomaSE
-A Diplomacy web app and adjudicator written in Go
+A Diplomacy web app and adjudicator written in Go.
+It's free, I tell you, *free!*

 ## Who?

-This project grew out of a friendly/casual game of Diplomacy organized between a small group of users on the Stack Exchange chat network, when one player accidentally surrendered as a result of the silent failure of an AJAX request that should have sent his orders to the server.
+This project grew out of a friendly/casual game of Diplomacy organized between a small group of users on the Stack Exchange chat network, when one player accidentally surrendered as a result of the silent failure of an AJAX request that should have sent his orders to the server (and silently failed instead).
 That conversation, in a
 nutshell:

 > **A:** Maybe instead of playing the actual game, we should collaborate to build it